-Philadelphia: The George Washington Carver Fair, open to Philadelphia residents in grades 4 to 12, will be held February 17 at the Academy of Natural Sciences (grades 4-6) and March 3 at Temple University (grades 7-12).
+Philadelphia: The George Washington Carver Fair, open to Philadelphia residents in grades 4 to 12, is usually held in February at the Academy of Natural Sciences (grades 4-6) and March at Temple University (grades 7-12).
 For more information, visit http://www.temple.edu/carversciencefair/ or contact Rachel Cherry at firstname.lastname@example.org.

-Chester: The Chester County Science Research Competition (CCSRC), open to students in grades 4 to 12, will be held March 7, 2016 (grades 6-12), and March 8, 2016 (grades 4-5), at the Center for Arts & Technology, Phoenixville.
+Chester: The Chester County Science Research Competition (CCSRC), open to students in grades 4 to 12, is usually held in March on two different days (one day for grades 6-12, and another for grades 4-5), at the Center for Arts & Technology, Phoenixville.
 The CCSRC allows only 20 homeschoolers (!) to participate (10 from grades 4 to 5 and 10 from grades 6 to 12).
-Therefore, homeschooled Chester County students who wish to enter the CCSRC must enter the Chester County Homeschoolers Science Fair.
-Contact Lora Newman at Lora@cchssciencefair.com or Peggy Greene at email@example.com for details.
+Therefore, homeschooled Chester County students who wish to enter the CCSRC must enter the Chester County Homeschoolers Science Fair, which will be held Saturday, January 20.
+Contact Lora Newman at Lora@cchssciencefair.com for details.

 Montgomery: The Montgomery County Science Research Competition (MCSRC), open to

 students in grades 6 to 12, is usually held in March at Ursinus College.